 What does a gong bath do?

-In a gong bath you are submerged in the sounds of gongs.
+In a gong bath meditation, you are submerged in the sound.
 This produces alpha and theta brainwaves that are associated with inner peace and relaxation.
 Therefore they help with stress, anxiety and other problems.

 Are Sound baths dangerous?